codefresh-io/cap-docs.codefresh.io/_docs/pipelines/managing-pipelines.md

 ### Managing individual pipelines

-Individual pipeline view shows all pipelines in your cluster, including those that are not active, without workflows.
+Individual pipeline view shows all pipelines in your cluster, including those that are not active, meaning pipelines for which workflows have not been submiited.

 When you select an individual pipeline, you can monitor steps within workflows.
 Both step and workflow analytics share the same set of filters that allow you to reduce the data displayed and customize the view.